Driver Number UK: Where To Find Driver Number On UK Licence

 How Many Licences Does My Driver Number Represent

-This includes:
+That includes:

-- provisional licence
+- provisional licence history

-- full licence
+- full licence record

 How Does The Driver Number Relate To My Date Of Birth And Name

-- surname letters
+- surname-derived letters

 - initials